On Dense Tetrahedra in Binary Sphere Packings: Introduction

 Figure~\ref{fig:densest_tetrahedra} depicts each of these densest FM-tetrahedra and provides a numerical approximation of their densities (which can be computed from the data in the theorem).

 \begin{corollary} A packing of spheres of radii $1$ and $\sqrt{2}-1$ has density at most

 \end{corollary}

+This improves very slightly the value $0.81358\ldots$ obtained in \cite{Lov14} through entirely different means — namely, a semi-definite programming search for a suboptimal function for an extension to several sphere sizes of the Cohn-Elkies method \cite{CE03}.
+The geometrical insight into the structure of an optimal packing obtained here could help to add extra constraints to that semi-definite programming approach and may lead to better bounds.

-This value is thus very close to the value $0.813$ given in \cite{Lov14} (without more digits nor explanation how to get it).
-It is larger than the conjectured maximal density ($0.793$) because the packing depicted in Fig~\ref{fig:intro4} is made of tight tetrahedra of type 1111 and 111r, not of the densest tetrahedron of type 111r, that does not tile the space (again a frustration phenomenon).
+It is still larger than the conjectured maximal density ($0.793$) because the packing depicted in Fig~\ref{fig:intro4} is made of tight tetrahedra of type 1111 and 111r, not of the densest tetrahedron of type 111r, that does not tile the space (again a frustration phenomenon).

 Florian's result \cite{Flo60} characterizes the densest triangle in a packing of disks with sizes in the whole interval $[r,1]$.
 In contrast, we characterize the densest tetrahedron only for the sizes $1$ and $r=\sqrt{2}-1$.
 Actually, as we shall see, the densest tetrahedron is likely to depend on $r$.
 Florian's proof, from which it seems natural to draw inspiration here, works in two stages: \begin{enumerate} \item Show that density is maximized for a triangle with two edges along which the disks touch (tight edges) -- this stage is actually done by Fejes T\'oth and Moln\'ar in \cite{FM58} (we have coined the term FM-tetrahedron from the authors' names). \item Study the density as a function of three variables -- the length of the non-tight edge and the two smallest disk radii -- this is what is done in \cite{Flo60}. \end{enumerate} However, the task is considerably complicated here due to an elementary fact: while the sum of the angles of a triangle is always $\pi$, that of the solid angles of a tetrahedron is variable.
 This fact indeed plays a key role in the first point of the Florian theorem proof, see Fig.~\ref{fig:intro5}.
 Here, despite our best efforts, we have only managed to show that density is maximized on a tetrahedron with at least one tight edge.
 Hence, to mimic the second stage of Florian's theorem, we need to study a function of 5 variables (the lengths of the other edges).
 Moreover, our function is considerably more complicated, as the expression of the density is much simpler for a triangle than for a tetrahedron.
 Since Florian's study is already relatively tedious (the 13-page article \cite{Flo60} is essentially made up of calculations that go as far as deriving the studied function 5 times), we suspected that this task could not be carried out by hand.
 We therefore turned to a computer-assisted proof.